Elvis10ten/pcas/README.md

 Currently, only **Update** messages are classified as essential.

-**Heartbeat** messages are used as a form of [NACKs](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)).
+**Heartbeat** messages are used as a form of [NACK](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)).
 A host detects synchronization issues from heartbeats and resends its current blocks.

 While heartbeats are effective, the interval is too long to be relied on primarily for a highly interactive system like PCAS.

 Reliable multicasting is an interesting problem.
-We explore two strategies:
+I explored two strategies:

 ###### a.
 Using redundancy
-Blindly resend essential messages `x` times with a delay of `y + random jitter` for each attempt.
+Blindly resend essential messages `x` times with a delay of `y + random jitter` on each attempt.

 Let's consider a simple model.
 If the probability of successfully delivering a message is fixed at 0.50.
 Assuming each attempt is independent, there is a 0.97 probability that at least one message gets delivered in 5 attempts.